 The inclusion of suppliers in a procurement process who will be unable to fulfill the requirements is another biasing method.
 This works well If the requirement is for a one-off purchase, as it is possible for the requestor to provide ideas of possible suppliers knowing that only one of them will be able to respond well.

 Initially ensure that a number of suppliers have been pre-identified that can supply the required goods or services.
 Then align the procurement process so that each supplier can bid.
 Central procurement oversight of all new supplier selection and processes that automatically introduce competition are areas to consider.
 Also, using automation can isolate the requesting party from the supplier community.

 Once we get into the procurement process itself, there are further opportunities to distort the process and load the dice in favour of a specific supplier.

 This can fall into a number of areas:

 - How the evaluation process is to be conducted

 - How the bids are scored

-The first of these, how the process is conducted, is affected by introducing a process of evaluation that by its nature will favour certain types of supplier or a specific supplier.
+The first of these, how the process is conducted, is affected by introducing a process of evaluation that by its nature will favour certain types of suppliers or a specific supplier.
 Either reducing or totally eliminating competition.
-For example, if the process requires a supplier to complete a 100 page supplier questionnaire with many cross referenced standards and mandates a number of meetings prior to a decision, this might favour larger companies or companies that are already suppliers.
+For example, if the process requires a supplier to complete a 100-page supplier questionnaire with many cross-referenced standards and mandates a number of meetings prior to a decision, this might favour larger companies or companies that are already suppliers.